Liver transplantation is the 2nd most common type of solid organ transplantation. (See also Overview of Transplantation.)

 Hepatic artery mycotic aneurysm or pseudoaneurysm and hepatic artery rupture

-Typically, symptoms and signs of early complications include fever, hypotension, and abnormal liver function test results.
+Typically, symptoms and signs of early complications include fever, hypotension, and abnormal liver test results.

 The most common late complications are

-After liver transplantation with DCD grafts, strictures are particularly common, occurring in about one fourth to one third of recipients.
+After liver transplantation with deceased donor grafts, strictures are particularly common, occurring in about one fourth to one third of recipients.
 Strictures can sometimes be treated endoscopically or using percutaneous transhepatic cholangiographic dilation, stenting, or both, but they often ultimately require retransplantation.

 Overall survival rates are

 Survival is better for chronic than for acute liver failure.
-Death after 1 yr is usually attributable to a recurrent disorder (eg, cancer, hepatitis) rather than to posttransplantation complications.
+Death after 1 year is usually attributable to a recurrent disorder (eg, cancer, nonalcoholic steatohepatitis [NASH]) rather than to posttransplantation complications.

-Recurrent hepatitis C leads to cirrhosis in 15 to 30% of patients by 5 yr.
-Hepatic disorders with an autoimmune component (eg, primary biliary cirrhosis, primary sclerosing cholangitis, autoimmune hepatitis) recur in 20 to 30% by 5 yr.
+Recurrent hepatitis C used to lead to cirrhosis in 15 to 30% of patients by 5 years, but newer antiviral therapies have made this a rare event.
+Even early-onset posttransplant cholestatic hepatitis C can be easily reversed with antivirals.
+Hepatic disorders with an autoimmune component (eg, primary biliary cirrhosis, primary sclerosing cholangitis, autoimmune hepatitis) recur in 20 to 30% by 5 years.